Óengus I: Rise to power

-Piercing of Dal Riata
+Piercing of Dál Riata

 In the 730s, Óengus fought against Dál Riata whose traditional overlords and protectors in Ireland, the Cenél Conaill, were much weakened at this time.
 A fleet from Dál Riata fought for Flaithbertach mac Loingsig, chief of the Cenél Conaill, in his war with Áed Allán of the Cenél nEógan, and suffered heavy losses in 733.
 Dál Riata was ruled by Eochaid mac Echdach, possibly of the Cenél nGabráin who died in 733, and the king lists are unclear as to who, if anyone, succeeded him as overking.
-The Cenél Loairn of north Argyll were ruled by Dúngal mac Selbaig whom Eochaid had deposed as overking of Dál Riata in 726.
+The Cenél Loairn of north Argyll was ruled by Dúngal mac Selbaig whom Eochaid had deposed as overking of Dál Riata in 726.

 Fighting between the Picts, led by Óengus's son Bridei, and the Dál Riata, led by Talorgan mac Congussa, is recorded in 731.
 In 733, Dúngal mac Selbaig "profaned [the sanctuary] of Tory Island when he dragged Bridei out of it".
 Dúngal, previously deposed as overking of Dál Riata, was overthrown as king of the Cenél Loairn and replaced by his first cousin Muiredach mac Ainbcellaig.

 In 734 Talorgan mac Congussa was handed over to the Picts by his brother and drowned by them.
 Talorcan son of Drestan was captured near Dún Ollaigh.
-He appears to have been the King of Atholl, and was drowned on Óengus's order in 739.
+He appears to have been the King of Atholl and was drowned on Óengus's order in 739.
 Dúngal too was a target in this year.
 He was wounded, the unidentified fortress of Dún Leithfinn was destroyed, and he "fled into Ireland, to be out of the power of Óengus".

 The annals report a second campaign by Óengus against the Dál Riata in 736.
 Dúngal, who had returned from Ireland, and his brother Feradach, were captured and bound in chains.
 The fortresses of Creic and Dunadd were taken and burnt.
 Muiredach of the Cenél Loairn was no more successful, defeated with heavy loss by Óengus's brother Talorgan mac Fergusa, perhaps by Loch Awe.
-A final campaign—known as the "smiting"—in 741 saw the Dál Riata again defeated.
+A final campaign — known as the "smiting" — in 741 saw the Dál Riata again defeated.
 With this Dál Riata disappears from the record for a generation.

 It may be that Óengus was involved in wars in Ireland, perhaps fighting with Áed Allán, or against him as an ally of Cathal mac Finguine.
 The full extent of his involvement, though, is unknown.
 There is the presence of Óengus's son Bridei at Tory Island, on the north-west coast of Donegal in 733, close to the lands of Áed Allán's enemy Flaithbertach mac Loingsig.
 Less certainly, the Fragmentary Annals of Ireland report the presence of a Pictish fleet from Fortriu fighting for Flaithbertach in 733 rather than against him.